Subscribe to this page via e-mail here - Subscribe

 the flood, in Genesis 7:4.

-Between the creation week and the flood a substantial, misty canopy
+In the time before the flood a substantial, misty canopy

 must have enveloped the earth.
 Such a moisture-filled covering would have prevented